 1. Identify The Problem

-Family therapy isn’t designed to place “blame” on one specific family member.
+This type of therapy isn’t designed to place “blame” on one specific family member.
 It’s not there to tell someone they’re doing it right and others that they need to shape up.
 In some cases, the reason a family needs assistance may be obvious.
 Parents may be helping children navigate their messy divorce.
 A loved one may have passed away unexpectedly.
 In other cases, the problem may not be as obvious.
 Adult children may be experiencing tension caring for their elderly parents.
 A family may be struggling to get along after a disabled grandfather moves in with them.
-Family therapy is designed to help families get to the root of their conflict in order to develop practical solutions and cultivate positive change.
+Family-based therapy is designed to help loved ones get to the root of their conflict in order to develop practical solutions and cultivate positive change.